hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 * *QueueName* : The name of the storage queue.
 * *QueueConnectionString* : The connection string to the storage queue.

-After naving to the Application Settings blade, click **New Application Settings** and add each of the above configurable settings with their appropriate values
+After navigating to the Application Settings blade, click **New Application Settings** and add each of the above configurable settings with their appropriate values

 ![template](/Images/azureFunctionSix.png)

 After adding every configurable setting with the right values, your Application Settings blade should be very similar to the image below